Skip to main content

 Performance Insights - a new panel

-The Chrome team has listened and created a brand new panel added called Performance Insights - which is now part (as an experimental feature) of DevTools.
+The Chrome team listened.
+They’ve built a brand new panel called Performance Insights, now available as an experimental feature in DevTools.

-The new Performance Insights panel is use-case driven and presents developers with actionable insights.
-While the majority of the view isvery similar to the existing Performance panel, there are a bunch of new additions to it, such as the replay feature which can reply the entire request cycle with an option to pause and even manually drag and drop the timeline.
+The new panel is use-case driven and hands developers actionable insights.
+The layout looks similar to the existing Performance panel, but there are key additions.
+The replay feature can replay the entire request cycle with an option to pause.
+You can even drag the timeline manually.

-I personally also found the network requests to be more clear and straightfoward to understand compared to the same view of the classic Performance panel.
+I also found the network requests easier to read and parse compared to the same view in the classic Performance panel.

 Core Web Vitals

-There was also a lot of effort put into displaying information about the Core Web Vital metrics.
-Layout shifts are measured by the new Performance Insights panel as well and we can see the LCP (Largest Contentful Paint), along with the First Contentful Paint, Time To Interactive and DOM Content Loaded events.
+Considerable effort went into surfacing Core Web Vital metrics.
+The panel measures layout shifts and displays LCP (Largest Contentful Paint), First Contentful Paint, Time To Interactive, and DOM Content Loaded events.

 Insights Panel